OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 If we revisit that function, we can see that it involves multiple sub-function calls and interestingly none of these functions have any dependencies on other library calls or system calls.
 This is a perfect case to use Angr's concrete execution engine.
 Follow the steps below to solve this challenge:

-- Get the ARM64 version of the binary using `lipo` tool (ARMv7 can be used as well).
+- Get the ARM64 version of the binary by running `lipo -thin arm64 <app_binary> -output uncrackable.arm64` (ARMv7 can be used as well).
 - Create an Angr `project` by loading the above binary.
 - Get a `callable` object by passing the address of the function to be executed.
 From the Angr documentation: "A Callable is a representation of a function in the binary that can be interacted with like a native python function.".
 - Pass the above `callable` object to the concrete execution engine, which in this case is `claripy.backends.concrete`.